 Right now, the average email open rate is benchmarked at around 20%, depending who you choose to believe.
 The stats do vary by a couple of points across different platforms and sources, but in broad terms, you can consider a good email open rate as being anywhere close to or above 20%.

-Unfortunately, figuring out if your email open rate is “good for you” is a little bit trickier.
+Unfortunately, figuring out if you have a good email open rate is a little bit trickier.
 While you can take the overall averages as a top-level indicator, you shouldn’t take it to heart too much, as there are a lot of factors to consider, such as location and industry.

 A good email open rate for the engineering and manufacturing industries in the UK is around 18%.
 This takes into account the global industry average (20%), and the slight drop in engagement (around 2%) when it comes to contacts in the UK.